ACCESS-NRI/access-hive.org.au/docs/about/contribute/contribute_on_github.md

 ## Deploying Website Preview
 MkDocs includes a live preview server, so you can preview your changes as you write your documentation.
 The server will automatically rebuild the site upon saving.

 To build the site locally, you need to install [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and other plugins.
-You can find a ful list in the `requirements.txt` file (in the root of the [ACCESS-Hive GitHub repository](https://github.com/ACCESS-NRI/access-hive.org.au)).
+You can find a full list in the `requirements.txt` file (in the root of the [ACCESS-Hive GitHub repository](https://github.com/ACCESS-NRI/access-hive.org.au)).
 Please use `pip` for the installation as some of the packages are not updated or not available on conda:

 <terminal-window>
     <terminal-line data="input">pip install -r requirements.txt</terminal-line>